fangkay/elitecodeclub-front-end/README.md

 <img src="https://raw.githubusercontent.com/fangkay/elitecodeclub-front-end/main/bidbybid-header.png"/>

-# bidbybid

-A card game where players bid on cards to gain points

 ### Main flow of the game

 Each player starts with the same amount of money which they can use to bid.
 At the start of the round a card is drawn from the deck, these cards have point values ranging from 1 to 10.
 Players bid their desireable amount that they are willing to pay for that card.
 As soon as all players have passed the player with the highest bid wins that card.